 A reference sheet is available to help determine the correct amount of documentary stamp tax due on documents that transfer an interest in Florida real property.

 Documentary stamp tax is also levied at the rate of $.35 per $100 (or portion thereof) on documents that are executed or delivered in Florida, for example:

 Florida law limits the maximum tax due on notes and other written obligations to $2,450.
 However, there is no limit on the documentary stamp tax due for mortgages or liens filed or recorded in Florida.
 Tax is paid to the Clerk of Court if the document is recorded, or sent directly to the Department of Revenue if the document is not recorded.

 Documentary stamp tax is payable by any of the parties to a taxable transaction.
 If one party is exempt, the tax must be paid by the nonexempt party.
 United States government agencies; Florida government agencies; and Florida's counties, municipalities, and political subdivisions are exempt from documentary stamp tax.

 Businesses or individuals with five (5) or more taxable documentary stamp tax transactions per month must register with the Department of Revenue.
 You can register online.

-Non-registered persons who have fewer than five (5) taxable transactions per month use the Documentary Stamp Tax Return for Non-registered Taxpayers' Unrecorded Documents (Form DR-228) to report and pay tax.
-E-filing and payment is not available for non-registered taxpayers.
+Nonregistered persons who have fewer than five (5) taxable transactions per month can file and pay documentary stamp tax using Revenue's secure web application or a paper Documentary Stamp Tax Return for Nonregistered Taxpayers' Unrecorded Documents (Form DR-228).

 Download a documentary stamp tax brochure.